On this page

 - Data Analytics: Analyze trends and patterns to identify risks proactively before they become issues.

-- Integration with Quality Management Systems (QMS): Ensure that CAPA processes are seamlessly integrated with the broader quality management framework.
+- Integration with Quality Management Systems (QMS): Ensure that CAPA processes are integrated with the broader quality management framework.

 Regulatory Considerations for CAPA